-FDA has guidance on how to implement manufacturing and site changes, as well as reporting to the application, listed in references below.
+FDA has guidance on how to implement manufacturing process and facility changes, and the process for reporting these types of changes to the application in the references below.

 For additional questions about manufacturing changes, please email CDER-OPQ-Inquiries@fda.hhs.gov.
 Please include “COVID-19 inquiry” in the subject line of the email.

 - Guidance for Industry: Resuming Normal Drug and Biologics Manufacturing Operations During the COVID-19 Public Health Emergency

 - Guidance for Industry: CMC Postapproval Manufacturing Changes To Be Documented in Annual Reports

 - Guidance for Industry: Changes to an Approved NDA or ANDA

 - Guidance for Industry: Changes to an Approved NDA or ANDA: Questions and Answers

 - Scale-Up and Postapproval Changes (SUPAC) guidance documents: